open-telemetry/opentelemetry-collector-contrib/processor/cascadingfilterprocessor/README.md

 ## Processor configuration

 The following configuration options should be configured as desired:
+- `trace_reject_rules` (no default): policies used to explicitly drop matching traces
-- `policies` (no default): Policies used to make a sampling decision
+- `trace_accept_rules` (no default): policies used to pass matching traces, within a specified limit
-- `spans_per_second` (default = 1500): Maximum total number of emitted spans per second
+- `spans_per_second` (no default): maximum total number of emitted spans per second.
+When set, the total number of spans each second is never exceeded.
+This value can be also calculated automatically when `probabilistic_filtering_rate` and/or `trace_accept_rules` are set
-- `probabilistic_filtering_ratio` (default = 0.2): Ratio of spans that are always probabilistically filtered
+- `probabilistic_filtering_rate` (no default): number of spans that are always probabilistically filtered (hence might be used for metrics calculation).
+- `probabilistic_filtering_ratio` (no default): alternative way to specify the ratio of spans which
-(hence might be used for metrics calculation).
+are always probabilistically filtered (hence might be used for metrics calculation).
 The ratio is specified as portion of output spans (defined by `spans_per_second`) rather than input spans.
-So the default filtering rate of `0.2` and default max span rate of `1500` produces at most `300` probabilistically sampled spans per second.
+So filtering rate of `0.2` and max span rate of `1500` produces at most `300` probabilistically sampled spans per second.

 The following configuration options can also be modified:
 - `decision_wait` (default = 30s): Wait time since the first span of a trace before making a filtering decision
 - `num_traces` (default = 50000): Number of traces kept in memory
 - `expected_new_traces_per_sec` (default = 0): Expected number of new traces (helps in allocating data structures)

+Whenever rate limiting is applied, only full traces are accepted (if trace won't fit within the limit, it will never be filtered).
+For spans that are arriving late, previous decision are kept for some time.

 ## Updated span attributes